Are you concerned about feeding your ball python correctly?

 Feeding your ball python does not need to be a difficult task, and the availability of mice, live or frozen, makes their dinner easily accessible for you.

-Keep reading for more information on feeding your ball python the right size mouse.
+Keep reading for more information on feeding your ball python the right-sized mouse.

 What Size Mouse To Feed Ball Python

-When you are feeding your snake, it is very important to feed them a mouse of the proper size.
+When feeding your snake, it is crucial to provide them with a mouse of the proper size.

 Feed your ball python a mouse no larger than the diameter of their body at the widest point.

-Pinkies are the youngest and smallest of the feeder mice, getting their name because they have no fur and appear pink.
+Pinkies are the youngest and smallest feeder mice, getting their name because they have no fur and appear pink.

 They are no older than five days old.

-Feeder mice called fuzzies are a little bit older and larger than pinkies, aged anywhere from five days old to two weeks.
+Feeder mice called fuzzies are slightly older and larger than pinkies, aged anywhere from five days old to two weeks.

-As your snake ages, you will be able to move up on the feeder mice ladder, but always keep in mind the size of the snake before feeding.
+As your snake ages, you will be able to move up on the feeder mice ladder, but always keep in mind the snake’s size before feeding.